Trump tasks GOP with solving immigration: The issue that divides it most

 DACA dividing lines

-Despite widespread protestations about President Donald Trump's decision this week to end the Deferred Action for Childhood Arrivals (DACA) program, which gave legal status to undocumented immigrants brought to America by their parents, Trump did call on Congress to act.
+This week, as we saw protests about President Donald Trump's decision to end the Deferred Action for Childhood Arrivals (DACA) program, which gave legal status to undocumented immigrants brought to America by their parents, Trump called on Congress to act.

 And on the right -- among core conservatives who helped elect Trump -- the outrage is aimed at the President asking Congress to write legislation giving what they consider amnesty to undocumented immigrants.